 For twenty years I have studied her, read about her, and endeavored to excavate successive layers of concrete knowledge to discover who she truly was.
 In doing so, I find I have also explored myself.

-I started LizzieSiddal.com fifteen years ago as a labor of love, curiosity, and passion.
+I started LizzieSiddal.com sixteen years ago as a labor of love, curiosity, and passion.
 My goals remain the same: to pursue the verifiable facts behind the legend and to chronicle that information in an unbiased away.
 Over time, my interests have expanded, and you can find me posting more often at Pre-Raphaelite Sisterhood.
 But the dedication, gratitude, and pride in this Elizabeth Siddal project is as unwavering as it is true.

 • The Tragedy of Elizabeth Siddal by Kirsty Stonell Walker